Aylmer Lake Lodge

 Aylmer Lake Lodge is located in Rocknest Bay on Aylmer Lake, NWT.
 A beautiful arctic barrenlands setting about 150 Km north of the treeline and 370 Km NE of the nearest community of Yellowknife .
 Accsessible by float plane, we are the only fishing and eco-tourism lodge on 1,700 sq KM of pristine, clear water - no road or boat launches, only lodge boats on the water.
 Aylmer Lake has never been commercially netted or aboriginaly netted: virgin fishery teaming with millions of Lake Trout and Arctic Grayling.
 You can catch 40 plus lake per boat per day with many over 30 lbs.
-A 58lb caught right in front of the lodge is our largest landed lake trout to date.
+A 62 lb is our largest landed lake trout to date.
 That is the fishing.
 Make sure you have your camera with you from float dock to float dock as the arctic landscape is a photographer's dream.
 Your stay includes professional guides for fishing plus a support staff to see that your needs are met during you stay with us.
 Access the lodge from Yellowknife by floatplane.
 Open for July and August.

 Join us at our remote fly-in fishing camp 226 air miles (360 kms) Northeast of Yellowknife.
 Fish the dream in a setting that is breathtaking.
 Fish for Arctic Grayling, Great Northern Pike, Lake Trout, Lake Whitefish and Burbot.
 Blue Sky Outfitting offers a fly-in fishing camp experience.
 Fish with people who have 20 years of experience to make your trip the very best.
 Excellent lodging, world class fishing, breathtaking scenery and wildlife await you.
 You will be impressed with the comfort of our lodge in such a remote location.
 The landscape is incredible; this is the land where the sun never sets and the beauty of the tundra captivates all who travel the distance to experience it.
 You can relax with a great northern book from our library, have a beverage in the lounge or gazebo and just enjoy yourself.
 Fly-in all-inclusive packages from Yellowknife, NWT available.

 For just a few glorious weeks we offer exceptional fishing for trophy Lake Trout - our specialty at Aylmer Lake Bluesky Fishing Lodge.
 Forget what you thought you knew about fishing for Lake Trout.
 Fishing here isn’t like fishing anywhere else!
 At Aylmer Lake Bluesky Fishing Lodge Trout are found in shallow water all summer long (15’ – 25’) making them the hardest fighting most aggressive freshwater fish you’ve battled.
 Here you will find some of the most satisfying fishing opportunities of your life whether you choose to troll, flyfish or jig.
 Get ready to set your hook, keep a tight line and reel in a trophy Lake Trout.
 Aylmer Lake is teeming with fish and anglers consistently pull out trophy Lakers up to 40lbs.
-Our current record is 58lbs caught in 2009.
+Our current record is 62 lbs caught in 2018.

 • Round trip airfare from Yellowknife to the lodge.